Skip to Main Content

 How to use the CCAD Packard Library and the resources we provide.

-Button maker machine components
+Button maker machine how-to

 Students, faculty, and staff can check out this machine (Library-use only) to create 1 inch buttons.